Summary

 The Priory Road Round Trip

-Continuing on to the right leads to the old diggers’ day camp, where an assortment of interesting paraphernalia remains from previous excavation efforts in this part of the cave.
+Continuing on to the right leads to Sick Parrot Chamber, the old diggers’ day camp, where an assortment of interesting paraphernalia remains from previous excavation efforts in this part of the cave.
 The way on from here is via a left-hand passage where a flat out crawl and a short climb leads to a small chamber named Birthday Surprise.
 Head straight on from here, ignoring minor digs to the left and right, and take the most obvious right-hand route heading in a south-westerly direction, crawling past bang wire coming in from above.
 Follow this wire downhill through another flat-out crawl (ignoring another small dig on the left-hand side) to emerge in another small chamber, Severn Beach.

 Written by Mandy Voysey, John Stevens and Dave Kinzett.
 Photos by Matt Voysey, Steve Sharp and John Stevens.